RiazK09/MERN-Pizza-App/readme.md

 1. A snapshot test of the 'Loading' component.
 2. A test to see whether the API is working using axios.get (Backend server needs to run in order for this test to take place).

-In order to run these tests, navigate to the respective directories (Client or Server) within the command line interface and type the following:
+In order to run these tests, navigate to the respective directories (Client or mern-pizza-app (which contains the server) within the command line interface and type the following:
 <br />
 `npm test`